dmsakamoto/contentsync/README.md

 - **Simple CLI**: Easy-to-use command-line interface with flexible options
 - **Modular Architecture**: Clean, maintainable codebase organized in modules
 - **NPM Package**: Can be installed and used as a dependency in other projects
+- **Local File Processing**: Process HTML files and directories from your local filesystem

 ## 📋 Requirements